 To aid your research on global talent, we have compiled vital trends and statistics on salary data in Ecuador and arranged them by key metrics such as sector, educational attainment, years of experience, and location.

 [Searching for a global recruiter that can quickly help you build your tech team without the red tape?
-Book a call with Remoti’s HR-as-a-service team today to take the first step toward expanding your corporate talent pool, with ease and at minimal cost.]
+Book a call with Remoti's embedded talent scout team today to take the first step toward expanding your corporate talent pool, with ease and at minimal cost.]

 In comparison, the federally mandated minimum wage in the United States is 7.25 USD per hour, though the actual minimum wage varies according to state.
 Wyoming has one of the lowest minimum wage rates at 5.15 USD (although still almost double that of Ecuador), and Washington, D. C. tops the list with a minimum wage of 16.50 USD an hour.